-For estates and complex trusts that have more than one beneficiary, and if different beneficiaries have substantially separate and independent shares, their shares are treated as a single trust for the sole purpose of determining the amount of DNI allocable to the respective beneficiaries.
+For complex trusts that have more than one beneficiary, and if different beneficiaries have substantially separate and independent shares, their shares are treated as separate trusts for the sole purpose of determining the amount of DNI allocable to the respective beneficiaries.
 For examples of the application of the separate share rule, see the regulations under section 663(c).